 How is cervical cancer treated?

-Cervical cancer can be treated with surgery, radiotherapy or medication.
-The choice of treatment will depend on various factors, including the stage of cancer and whether the woman would still like to have children.
+Cervical cancer can be treated with surgery, radiotherapy, chemotherapy or immunotherapy.
+The choice of treatment will depend on various factors, including the stage of cancer and whether you still want to get pregnant.

 What factors play a role in the treatment decision?

-How does the stage of cervical cancer affect the choice of treatment?
+How will the amount that the cancer has spread affect the choice of treatment?

 In order to plan the treatment, doctors need to know as much as possible about the stage of the cancer and whether it has spread to lymph nodes, other tissue or other organs.
-Tumors are classified accordingly.
-This affects the treatment options:
+There are various treatment options:

 • If the cancer has advanced further, but may still be possible to get rid of: Surgery generally isn't performed.
 Instead, the tumor is treated with a combination of chemotherapy and radiotherapy (chemoradiotherapy).